TheDevCactus/pong/README.md

 5) `cmake --build .`

 You might be missing some libs/packages, but the error messages provided by your build system should be enough to get you there.

+## TODO / Notes

+Morgan - We should be rendering "like" assets right after each other so we dont have to swap VAO's for each object we render. "like" assets should share a VAO pretty much.
+Honestly we could just create one VAO per asset type. that would be pretty shnazy as well.